-If dark chocolate is too overpowering a flavour for you, or the cake is for children, you may want to look at the options below the recipe for alternatives.
+If dark chocolate is too overpowering a flavor for you, or the cake is for children, you may want to look at the options below the recipe for alternatives.

-- 200 grams/6 ounces butter (room temperature but not too warm)
+- 6 ounces butter (room temperature but not too warm)

 - 2 tablespoons milk